Harsh19-M/E-Commerce-Growth-Analytics-Funnel-Performance-Segmentation/README.md

 # E-Commerce Growth Analytics: Funnel Performance & Customer Segmentation
-End-to-end E-commerce Growth Analysis focused on understanding **Customer Behavior across the Conversion Funnel** and **Identifying High-Impact Growth Opportunities**.
+End-to-End e-commerce Growth Analysis focused on understanding **Customer Behavior across the Conversion Funnel** and **Identifying High-Impact Growth Opportunities**.
 Analyzed user sessions, orders, and existing experiment data to evaluate funnel performance, engagement patterns, and conversion outcomes across customer segments.
 Using SQL, Python, and Power BI, built a consolidated, analysis-ready dataset and performed funnel, segmentation, and experiment result analysis to generate actionable insights for improving engagement, purchases, and revenue growth.

 **Note:** This project uses a mock dataset designed to simulate realistic performance.
 Company names and figures are for demonstration purposes only.